metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 ***

 **Seattle covers if**
 the 49ers are forced to burden Jimmy Garoppalo with the onus of production.
 It seems Shanahan doesn't quite trust Trey Sermon with his zone-running concepts, so if the Seahawks can bottle up the 49ers power run game, it'll be up to Jimmy G to once again matriculate the ball downfield.
 49er miscues and Seattle's blitzing should give Russell Wilson enough opportunities to marshal scoring drives.
+It also makes things so much more difficult if George Kittle is ruled out with injury.

 **San Francisco** **covers if**
 their ground game magically comes to life.